duckduckgo/duckduckgo-documentation/duckduckhack/getting-started/ddh-intro.md

 In the above example, Quixey was a source recommended by our community for searching mobile apps.
 Now, any time someone searches for apps on DuckDuckGo, we can show the Quixey results as an instant answer!

 ## Getting Involved
-Whether you can code or not, there are many ways you can contribute to DuckDuckGo:
+Whether you can code or not, there are many ways you can contribute to DuckDuckGo.
+Check below to see how.
+If you have any questions, you can [ask the community](https://dukgo.com/forum) or email us at: open@duckduckgo.com

 ###For Everyone: